-How to Make Homemade Floam
+How to Make Floam

-1/3 c. white school glue
+1/3 cup white glue

 2 tsp borax

-Mix the borax with 1/3 c. water.
-Stir to dissolve.
-Mix the glue with the other 1/3 c. water.
-Add in the styrofoam beads and mix well.
+Add in the foam beads to the glue mixture and mix well.
 Once the glue and styrofoam are combined, quickly stir in the borax solution.
 Mix it well and mix it fast.

-This awesome homemade floam is SO Much fun to play with!
+This awesome homemade floam is SO much fun to play with!
 My kids and I made it in a bunch of colors and had a great time with it.

-After it was done, I gave my daughter some learning mats to use it with.
+After it was done, I gave my preschool-aged daughter some learning mats to use it with.
 I printed some alphabet and number tracing pages out for her to build the letters and numbers.
 I also used the number dot pages from my preschool math set for her to make floam dots for the numbers.

 We made 5 different colors of floam, blue, green, yellow, pink and rainbow!
 Rainbow was my favorite.

-Where to Get the Floam Ingredients:
+Where to Buy Floam Ingredients: